IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/load_on_demand.md

 ### Hierarchical Grid Setup

-What we would do next, is setup our hierarchical grid and connect it to our remote service provider.
+What we will do next, is setup our hierarchical grid and connect it to our remote service provider.

 #### Template defining